stschiff/rarecoal/README.md

 The first line denotes the number of haploid samples in each subpopulations.
 In this case there are five subpopulations, each with a hundred diploid individuals, so 200 haplotypes each, and 1000 haplotypes in total.
 The second line denotes the maximum total allele count of variants, here 10, so up to allele freuqency 1%.
 The following lines are pairs of patterns and numbers.
 The patterns describe how a mutation is distributed across the five populations.
 For example, for a variant of allele frequency 6, there could be a pattern of the form `0,2,2,1,1`, which means that of there are zero mutations in the first, two individuals in the second and third population, one in the fourth and one in the fifth population carrying that mutation.
 The special pattern `HIGHER` summarizes all variants with allele frequency higher than denoted in the second line of the file.
 The number after each pattern is the number of sites in the data set that exhibit this particular pattern.

-A typical workflow of how to generate this format from VCF files is described below using `vcf2FreqSum` and `freqSum2Histogram`.
+I provide tools for generating this format from VCF files within this package, notably `vcf2FreqSum` and `freqSum2Histogram`.

 You can list the command line options for `rarecoal` by typing `rarecoal -h`, and for a specific subcommand, say `view` by typing `rarecoal view -h`.